Passengers of the Titanic: Third Class

 To compete with rival shipping company Cunard, the White Star Line offered their steerage passengers modest luxuries, in the hopes that emigrants would write to relatives back home and encourage them to travel on White Star Line ships.
 Third-class passengers had their own dining facilities, with chairs instead of benches, and meals prepared by the third-class kitchen staff.
 On other liners, the steerage-passengers would have been expected to bring their own food.

 Rather than dormitory-style sleeping areas, third-class passengers had their own cabins.
 The single men and women were separated, women in the stern in two to six berth cabins, men in the bow in up to 10 berth cabins, often shared with strangers.
 Each stateroom was fitted with wood panelling and beds with mattresses, blankets, pillows, electric lights, heat, and a washbasin with running water, except for the bow cabins, which did not have a private washbasin.
 Two public bathtubs were also provided, one for the men, the other for women.

 Passengers gathered in the third-class common room, where they could play chess or cards, or walk along the poop deck.
 Third-class children played in the common room or explored the ship.
 Nine-year-old Frank Goldsmith recalled peering into the engine room and climbing up the baggage cranes on the poop deck.

-Ship's regulations were designed to keep third-class passengers confined to their area of the ship.
-The Titanic was fitted with grilles to prevent the classes from mingling and these gates were normally kept closed, although the stewards could open them in the event of an emergency.
-In the rush following the collision, the stewards, occupied with waking up sleeping passengers and leading groups of women and children to the boat deck, did not have time to open all the gates, leaving many of the confused third-class passengers stuck below decks.

 Ticket-holders who did not sail

 Numerous notable and prominent people of the era, who held tickets for the westbound passage or were guests of those who held tickets, did not sail.
 Others were waiting in New York to board for the passage back to Plymouth, England, on the second leg of Titanics maiden voyage.
 Many of the unused tickets that survived, whether they were for the westbound passage or the return eastbound passage, have become quite valuable as Titanic-related artifacts.
-Those who held tickets for a passage, but did not actually sail, include Theodore Dreiser, Henry Clay Frick, Milton S. Hershey, Guglielmo Marconi, J. P. Morgan, John Mott, George Washington Vanderbilt II, and Edgar Selwyn.
+Those who held tickets for a passage, but did not actually sail, include Theodore Dreiser, Henry Clay Frick, Milton S. Hershey, Guglielmo Marconi, J. P. Morgan, John Mott, George Washington Vanderbilt II, Edgar Selwyn, and ʻAbdu'l-Bahá.